Southeastern Council on Alcoholism and Drug Dependence, Inc. (SCADD) - Lebanon Pines Philosophy

 ACCOMMODATIONS & AMENITIES

-At the 110-bed facility, residents have access to numerous recreation activities and resources, including a weight room and a swimming pool.
+The 110-bed facility is set on 46 acres of serene woodlands and features a weight room and a swimming pool.
 Laundry services are provided.
-Access to phones and the internet is limited, and clients may not have their own cars on-site.
+Access to phones and the Internet is limited, and clients may not have their cars on-site.
 Visitation is scheduled on Sunday afternoons.

 WHAT ALUMNI SAY